intel-analytics/ipex-llm/docs/readthedocs/source/doc/Nano/QuickStart/hpo.md

 ### Resume Search

-You can call `search` once again (or several times) with flag `resume=True` to resume from a previous search instead of starting a new one.
+You can call `search` more than once with flag `resume=True` to resume from a previous search instead of starting a new one.

-The _resumed_ search will take into consideration all trials in the previous search when doing hyperparameter sampling.
+The _resumed_ search will take into consideration all trials in the previous search when sampling hyperparameters.
 The trials in the resumed search will be stored in the same repo as the first search, and all trials will be retrieved as a whole by `search_summary`.

 Note that the flag `resume` is by default set to `False`, which means each search will by default start from scratch and any previous search results will be overridden and can no longer be retrieved.

 #### Use a Persistent Storage

-By default, the trials repo is created in-memory, so when the process is gone the trial statistics can not be retrieved anymore.
+By default, the storage used for storing trial info is created in-memory, so once the process is stopped the trial statistics can not be retrieved anymore.
 If you are expecting to run search for a long time and may resume search several times, it is highly recommended to use a persistent storage instead of the default in-memory storage.
-Therefore when the process is accidentally shutdown, you can still resume the search from a new process.

 To use a persistent storage, specify `storage` with an RDB url (e.g SQLlite, MySQL, etc.) in `search`.
 The simplest way is to specify a sqllite url, as shown in the example below.
 It will automatically create a db file in the specified path.
 Also specify `study_name` so that all the search with the same name will be gathered into the same repo.

-##### Tensorflow Example
+#### Tensorflow Example

 Specify SQLlite `storage` and a `study_name` in search.
 ```python